 PROS – Since laminate is made from pressed wood, it is more durable and resists scratches, moisture and wear and tear.
 Laminate flooring is also easier to clean.

 CONS – Even though laminate is more durable, it is not as visually appealing.
 Lower qualities of laminate may have artificial-looking wood grain textures.

 Your home’s flooring will typically need repairs at some point.
 From minor accidents to excessive wear and tear, laminate and hardwood have advantages and disadvantages.

-- Hardwood: PROS – Hardwood can be repaired by sanding imperfections and refinishing.
+PROS – Hardwood can be repaired by sanding imperfections and refinishing.
 This gives it the edge over laminate, in that it will last for years.

-- Laminate: CONS – Laminate flooring doesn’t repair easily.
+CONS – Laminate flooring doesn’t repair easily.
 If you buy flooring that comes in individual pieces and snaps together, you may be able to replace individual boards — although, depending on sunlight and age, the new piece may not match properly.

-Best places for hardwood vs. laminate flooring
+Best rooms for hardwood vs. laminate flooring

-In addition to price, durability and repair, you should also consider the best (and worst) places in the home for both types of flooring.
+In addition to price, durability, and repair, you should also consider the best (and worst) places in the home for both types of flooring.